 Add the drama!

 Just by their very nature, sculptures are dramatic, but there are a number of tricks you can use to heighten that natural drama.
 This is where lighting, in particular, makes all the difference.
-Just like with your face, your sculpture is going to look quite different depending on the angle of its light source.
+Just like with your face, your sculpture artwork is going to look quite different depending on the angle of its light source.

 Play with the richness of shadowing to really heighten the impact of a bust or abstract piece.
 A low light source can create a compelling shadow on the wall behind an abstract work, while a high light source can add a theatrical quality to the face of a bust.
 Change up lighting to evoke different feelings from your piece; it is an easy way to instantly change the look and feel of a room.